 - The Panel are looking for good grades and outstanding ability taking into account the candidate’s background.
 So, normally, candidates should have achieved or be expected to achieve A or A* grades in GCSE and high grades at AS or A level.

 - Requests between £200 and £1000 will be considered.
 Although there is no set limit the panel are not looking to grant considerable sums on any one applicant by paying for their education in full but to provide assistance for specific requirements of a relatively modest amount.

-What we cannot fund:
+What we cannot award funding for

-- Travel Costs
+- Travel costs

 - Running a motor vehicle

-- Normal everyday expenditure
+- Everyday expenditure

 - Purchase of new computers

-- Field Trips
+- Field trips